 “Inside salespeople are often highly trained people who usually don’t rely on a full script to sell but will use different focused topics to achieve their goal.” – Igor Gramyko, owner of Highwater Standard

 Inside Sales vs Telemarketing: The dialer and prospecting

 “In my eyes, the difference between inside sales and telemarketing is a simple one.
 Inside sales reps are calling for a specific reason, mainly based on your professional job title and responsibilities.
-We are calling to see if our tool, platform, or event can help the prospect.” – Alex Leventis, the founder of RubleDate and Sr Business Development at Kenna Security
+We are calling to see if our tool, platform, or event can help the prospect.” – Alex Leventis, Sr Business Development at Kenna Security

 Inside sales is very different from what Krogue describes as the “phone drone”.
 Phone drone refers to following an identical script with each prospect who answers your call.
 Apart from that, telemarketing traditionally uses predictive dialer software, which enables dialing multiple numbers at the same time.
 As practical as predictive solutions may seem, they also have several major drawbacks.
 Also, let’s not forget that they are also associated with the stigma of abandoned calls.
 What’s more, predictive dialers are subject to strict regulations in certain regions of the world.